stfabbri/CAS_ADS_Thesis_final/README.md

 Colab python file (GOAL_D_Clustering.ipynb)
 It reloads the exported csv files with lineaments from Goal B) and performs various ways to analyse and interpret the data with unsupervised machine learning algorithms (e.g. k-means etc.) https://scikit-learn.org/stable/modules/clustering.html

-## Folders: Figures_Output Part 1 and 2
+## Folders: INPUT_FIGURES and CSV_TABLES
-These folders contain all pictures created with the notebook from Part 1 and Part 2.
+The "INPUT_FIGURES" folder contains input pictures for the code, as well as the input Digital elevation model in CSV-format.
+The CSV_TABLES folder contains the reference dataset plus the newly produced lineament dataset from python and matlab.

-last change: 24.01.2022, stfabbri
+last change: 17.08.2022, stfabbri